epigen/LIQUORICE/docs/source/index.rst

   :width: 650
   :alt: LIQUORICE logo

-LIQUORICE: Detect epigenetic signatures in cell-free DNA / liquid biopsies
+LIQUORICE: Detect epigenetic signatures in cell-free DNA from liquid biopsies
 ==========================================================================

 Welcome to  ``LIQUORICE``'s documentation!
 You can navigate through the menu on the left to learn more about the tool.
 A very condensed overview follows below: